-Day means calendar day unless otherwise indicated.
+Day: Calendar day unless otherwise indicated.

-Destruction of records means physical destruction of the record or ensuring that personal identifiers are removed from a record so that the record is no longer personally identifiable.
+Destruction of records: Physical destruction of the record or ensuring that personal identifiers are removed from a record so that the record is no longer personally identifiable.

-Disclosure means to permit access to or the release, transfer, or other communication of personally identifiable information contained in education records by any means including oral, written, or electronic means to any party except the party identified as the party that provided or created the record.
+Disclosure: To permit access to or the release, transfer, or other communication of personally identifiable information contained in education records by any means including oral, written, or electronic means to any party except the party identified as the party that provided or created the record.

-Early Intervention Record means all educational records regarding a child that are required to be collected, maintained, or used under Part C of IDEA.
+Early Intervention Record: All educational records regarding a child that are required to be collected, maintained, or used under Part C of IDEA.
 Each child's primary educational record is maintained at the RAU for the county of the child's residence.

-Evaluation and Assessment means that all eligible children will have access to early intervention services without regard to race, culture, religion, disability, or ability to pay.
+Evaluation and Assessment: All eligible children will have access to early intervention services without regard to race, culture, religion, disability, or ability to pay.
 Eligibility is decided by an evaluation of the child within 45 days of the referral.
 The evaluation must be done by a multidisciplinary team of two or more qualified professionals who examine the child's medical history, development, and current abilities.
 If the child is eligible for services, the child and family have the right to ongoing assessments of the child's strengths, skill levels, progress, and needs.

-Impartial means that the person appointed to handle the complaint process is not an employee of any agency or other entities involved in the provision of early intervention services or care of the child and does not have a personal or professional interest that would conflict with his or her objectivity in implementing the process.
+Impartial: The person appointed to handle the complaint process is not an employee of any agency or other entities involved in the provision of early intervention services or care of the child and does not have a personal or professional interest that would conflict with his or her objectivity in implementing the process.
 A person who otherwise meets the requirements of impartial is not considered an employee of an agency solely because the person is paid by the agency to implement the complaint resolution process.

-Individualized Family Service Plan within 45 days of referral, each eligible child and family must have a written Individualized Family Service Plan (IFSP) that includes the family's concerns, priorities, and resources for their child as well as the early intervention services needed.
+Individualized Family Service Plan (IFSP): Required within 45 days of referral for each eligible child and family.
+The IFSP includes the family's concerns, priorities, and resources for their child as well as the early intervention services needed.
 The IFSP is written for a year or until the child's third birthday and is reviewed at least every six months.